 Working out how many members there are of the African Union is indeed quite easy.

 As set out on this list, it has 54 members.
-Three of them – Guinea-Bissau, Central African Republic and Egypt – though still members are suspended, or “under political sanction” following coups.
+One of them – the Central African Republic – though still a member is suspended, or “under political sanction” following a coup.

 So is that the answer?
 Africa comprises 54 countries, all members of the AU.